asift91/Manual_Migration/option2.md

 	- PHP 7.2, 7.3, or 7.4
 	- Moodle 3.8 & 3.9

+  ## Migration Approach
+-   Migration of Moodle application to Azure is broken down in the following three stages:
+    - Pre-migration tasks.
+    - Actual migration of the application.
--  **Pre-Migration**
+    - Post-migration tasks.

+## **Pre Migration:**
 - Data Export from on-premises to Azure involves the following tasks.
 	- Install Azure CLI.
 	- Have an Azure subscription handy.
 	- Create a Resource Group inside Azure.